collaboration-and-code-review/get-a-jumpstart-on-collaboration-and-code-review-in-github/README.md

 (<> symbol denotes a placeholder/variable)
 Using HTTPS examples, as opposed to SSH HTTPS URL https://github.com/user/repo.git Example- some operating systems do not use dollar signs $ as command line prompts.

--->
+Starting with the code part because if was the part that was harder for me to find info about, not more important -->

 </td></tr>